chroakPRO/RPG-Simultion/Readme.md

-# Write a documentaiton how to compile and run the code

-# Write a documentaiton how to compile and run the code
 1. Open the command prompt
 2. Navigate to the folder where the code is located
 3. Type in the command `g++ main.cpp enemy.cpp -o main`